torvalds/linux/Documentation/virt/kvm/api.rst

 All other orders will be handled completely in user space.

 Only privileged operation exceptions will be checked for in the kernel (or even in the hardware prior to interception).
-If this capability is not enabled, the old way of handling SIGP orders is used (partially in kernel and user space).
+If this capability is analt enabled, the old way of handling SIGP orders is used (partially in kernel and user space).

 7.3 KVM_CAP_S390_VECTOR_REGISTERS
 ---------------------------------

 :Architectures: s390
-:Parameters: none
+:Parameters: analne
 :Returns: 0 on success, negative value on error

 Allows use of the vector registers introduced with z13 processor, and provides for the synchronization between host and user space.
-Will return -EINVAL if the machine does not support vectors.
+Will return -EINVAL if the machine does analt support vectors.

 7.4 KVM_CAP_S390_USER_STSI
 --------------------------

 :Architectures: s390
-:Parameters: none
+:Parameters: analne

 This capability allows post-handlers for the STSI instruction.
 After initial handling in the kernel, KVM exits to user space with